 - Tips & tricks for buying the cheapest plane ticket

 What sets the Seychelles apart from so many other holiday destinations is its wide variety of islands, each one with its own particular geography, character and history.
 Experiencing more than one island during your stay is a must and will add a dimension to your holiday experience that you will never forget.
 Whatever your choice, a regular network of air and sea transport operating out of the principal island of Mahé will cater for most itineraries.
 Ferry services, domestic flights, and even helicopter transfers are available on a daily basis to many of the islands.

 Mahe, Praslin and La Digue are the main islands that you need to put on your itinerary when traveling to the Seychelles.

 - Mahe is the largest island in size and population, with a dramatic mountainous interior, thick Jurassic rainforest, and plenty of bays and coves to explore.

 - Ringed with exquisite white-sand beaches and impossibly clear waters, Praslin is the Seychelles’ second largest island, with only a handful of villages scattered around its territory.

 I recommend to stay at least on two islands if you don’t have time to visit all three.
-Mahe is about a one hour high-speed ferry ride from both La Digue and Praslin, with the latter two island are located quite close to one another (20 minutes by boat).
-Those who are easily seasick should consider the flight from Mahé to Praslin instead, especially during the south-east monsoon season when the ferry can be a little rough.
+Mahe is about a one hour high-speed ferry ride from both La Digue and Praslin, with the latter two island located quite close to one another (20 minutes by boat).
+Those who are easily seasick should consider the flight from Mahé to Praslin instead, especially during the south-east monsoon season when the sea can be rough.